 Below is a solid SEO press release example.
 It includes all of the sections we talked about previously and where they belong, those are highlighted in green.
 Keywords are highlighted as well.

 Do you optimize your press releases?
 Have you noticed an influx in search traffic through them?
-Check out our list of free and paid press release sites you can submit your SEO press release to.
+Check out our list of free and paid press release sites to which you can submit your SEO press release.